Understanding Uninsured and Underinsured Motorist Coverage

 Supplementary Uninsured and Underinsured Coverage Options

 As mentioned in our comprehensive auto insurance article, you have options beyond the low $25,000 limit for uninsured and underinsured motorist coverage.
-One option is to add supplementary uninsured and underinsured motorist coverage, or SUM for short.
+One option is to add supplementary uninsured and underinsured motorist coverage.

-SUM coverage works in the same way as its UM counterpart, but it gives you the option to build upon the low $25,000 limit per injured person.
+Supplementary coverage works in the same way as its uninsured motorist counterpart, but it gives you the option to build upon the low $25,000 limit per injured person.

-With SUM insurance, you can purchase as much coverage as your carrier will allow, with one stipulation: your SUM limits cannot be higher than your bodily injury liability limits.
-For example, if you carry $250,000 per person bodily injury coverage, you can purchase up to that amount in SUM coverage.
+With supplementary coverage, you can purchase as much coverage as your carrier will allow, with one stipulation: your supplementary limits cannot be higher than your bodily injury liability limits.
+For example, if you carry $250,000 per person bodily injury coverage, you can purchase up to that amount in supplementary coverage.

-While it’s possible to buy less SUM coverage compared to your bodily injury limits, you must sign a form indicating your intention to do so.
-But we don’t recommend this as the added cost of SUM coverage is negligible compared to the rest of the policy.
+While it's possible to buy less supplementary coverage compared to your bodily injury limits, you must sign a form indicating your intention to do so.
+But we don't recommend this as the added cost of supplementary coverage is negligible compared to the rest of the policy.

-Will UM or SUM Cover Damages to My Vehicle?
+Will Uninsured or Supplementary Coverage Cover Damages to My Vehicle?

-So far, we’ve been discussing injuries to you as a person, but what about damage to your car caused by an uninsured driver?
-In New York, your UM or SUM coverage will not cover this.
-Your only option would be to file a claim using your policy’s collision coverage.
+So far, we've been discussing injuries to you as a person, but what about damage to your car caused by an uninsured driver?
+In New York, your uninsured or supplementary coverage will not cover this.
+Your only option would be to file a claim using your policy's collision coverage.

 Without collision coverage on your auto policy, there would be no coverage provided by your insurance.
 Even if you have collision coverage, you would still be responsible for paying your collision deductible.

-Is UM and SUM the Same as “No-Fault” Coverage?
+Is Uninsured and Supplementary Coverage the Same as "No-Fault" Coverage?

-Neither UM nor SUM coverage is the same as no-fault or Personal Injury Protection (PIP) insurance.
+Neither uninsured nor supplementary coverage is the same as no-fault or Personal Injury Protection insurance.
 They have their differences.

-- No-Fault or PIP coverage is designed to protect you financially if you’re injured in an accident, regardless of who is at fault.
+- No-fault or Personal Injury Protection coverage is designed to help cover you financially if you're injured in an accident, regardless of who is at fault.

-- UM and SUM coverage is designed to protect you financially if an uninsured or underinsured driver causes an accident that injures you.
+- Uninsured and supplementary coverage is designed to help cover you financially if an uninsured or underinsured driver causes an accident that injures you.

-While UM, SUM, and PIP provide coverage for similar claims, UM and SUM are considered secondary to your PIP insurance coverage and are generally not used until your PIP insurance has been depleted.
+While these coverages provide coverage for similar claims, uninsured and supplementary coverage are considered secondary to your Personal Injury Protection insurance coverage and are generally not used until your Personal Injury Protection insurance has been depleted.

-In New York, PIP provides a mandatory $50,000 in coverage for both you and your passengers.
-Any injury expenses come from your policy first, regardless of the other driver’s insurance status.
-To learn more about how this coverage works, read our article “What is New York No-Fault Insurance?”
+In New York, Personal Injury Protection provides a mandatory $50,000 in coverage for both you and your passengers.
+Any injury expenses come from your policy first, regardless of the other driver's insurance status.
+To learn more about how this coverage works, read our article "What is New York No-Fault Insurance?"

-Increase or Supplement UM Coverage for Better Protection
+Increase or Supplement Uninsured Coverage for Stronger Backup

 With a possible rise in uninsured and underinsured drivers on the road whose reckless behavior remains unchecked, being struck by one of these drivers is a real danger.

-Uninsured motorist (UM) coverage helps pay for your long-term pain and suffering and medical bills if you’re hit by one of these drivers.
-But the base $25,000/$50,000 limit won’t be enough to cover you after an accident that leads to substantial injuries.
+Uninsured motorist coverage helps cover your long-term pain and suffering and medical bills if you're hit by one of these drivers.
+But the base $25,000/$50,000 limit won't be enough to cover you after an accident that leads to substantial injuries.

 Daniel is an accomplished content creator.
 He has been working in publishing for almost two decades.
 Horan Companies hired Daniel as its content manager in November 2022.
 The agency entrusted its messaging to him.
 Since then, Daniel has written insurance articles, service pages, PDF guides, and more.
 All in an effort to educate CNY readers.
 He's helping them understand the world of insurance so they can make informed decisions.